Nexta: 2020–2021 protests in Belarus

 After the first cases of brutal police violence people started gathering on central squares in Minsk and other Belarusian cities on protest rallies, demanding re-elections and immediate release of all detained citizen.
 Nationwide protests were not covered by the state-controlled media, the Internet was completely shut down for several days.
 Other independent sources of information (such as Tut.by) were blocked.
 Nexta managed to bypass most of the blackout, the authorities were unable to restrict access to Telegram groups to the same extent.
-They published data sent by users, such as current-time locations of the police blocks and patrols, times and spots to gather, pleas for help from the protesters, facts and photos of law enforcement violence, etc. Only between the 9th and the 16th of August, 2020, the number of subscribers to Nexta Live grew from 300000 to 2 million.
+They published data sent by users, such as current-time locations of the police blocks and patrols, times and spots to gather, pleas for help from the protesters, facts and photos of law enforcement violence, etc. Only between 9 and 16 August 2020, the number of subscribers to Nexta Live grew from 300000 to 2 million.
 As of August 2020, Nexta had more than 740000 subscribers on YouTube and Telegram channels.

+The influential role of NEXTA during the protest movement was reported by numerous international media outlets including Reuters, Associated Press, BBC and New York Times.

 Nexta was pressured by the Belarusian government for coordinating with activists during the protests, including giving detailed instructions as to where and when protests should take place, which according to some journalists means that Nexta is not a journalistic news source.
 It has also been criticised for publishing unverified information.
 Protasevich and Putsila received numerous threats both from the Belarusian regime, they experienced massive attacks from Kremlin Bots.

 In September 2020 Nexta expanded and grew into an editors office, they hired more journalists and developed thematic departments.

 Extremism accusations, bans and repressions

 In October 2020 Nexta channel and its logo were declared extremist materials in Belarus.
 By that time Nexta and Nexta Live had near 2 million subscribers.
 Putsila promised to re-brand the channel.
 In a month, the authorities opened a criminal case against Putsila and Protasevich, accusing him for ‘organizing the mass riot’.

-On 19 November 2020, Protasevich and Putsila became the first Belarusian citizen to be included on the country’s official “list of terrorists”.
+On 19 November 2020, Protasevich and Putsila became the first Belarusian citizen to be included on the country's official "list of terrorists".
 Human rights organization Amnesty International called the classification of the bloggers as terrorists "arbitrary" and said that the Belarusian authorities' decision was based solely on the journalistic work of them.

 As of March 2021, the Belarusian Investigative Committee was seeking to recognize Nexta's editorial board as a ‘foreign extremist agent’.

 In May 2021 Denis Urad, a former officer of the Belarusian Army, was sentenced to 18 years for treason.
 He was accused for disclosing to Nexta copies of the MVD request from the Ministry of Defence to send 4000 soldiers during the protests of 2020.